purplelemons-dev/note-md/README.md

 ## plans

-drag'n'drop `.md` file into page and auto-populate `editorContent` with file
+- drag'n'drop `.md` file into page and auto-populate `editorContent` with file
+- host on cloudflare